Kripalave/Golang-Context-Package/README.md

     )

     func main() {
-      // Open a connection to the database db, _ := sql.Open("driverName", "dataSourceName")
+      /* Open a connection to the database */ db, _ := sql.Open("driverName", "dataSourceName")

+      /*
-      // Create a context with a timeout of 1 second
+       Create a context with a timeout of 1 second
-      //If the query takes longer than 1 second to execute, it will be cancelled and an error will be returned.
+      If the query takes longer than 1 second to execute, it will be cancelled and an error will be returned.
+      **/

       ctx, cancel := context.WithTimeout(context.Background(), time.Second)
       defer cancel()

-      // Execute the query with the context rows, err := db.QueryContext(ctx, "SELECT * FROM table") if err != nil {
+      /* Execute the query with the context */ rows, err := db.QueryContext(ctx, "SELECT * FROM table")
+      if err != nil {
         fmt.Println(err)
       }
       defer rows.Close()

-      // Handle the query results
+      /* Handle the query results */
-      // ...

     }

-Example4:Using Context for HTTP
+## Example4:Using Context for HTTP

   package main